Saturday Enrichment for Gifted Students

 NB: Psychometric testing and assessment is also available at the Futures Centre.

-• Term 3 Programs commence on Saturday 29 July and finish on Saturday 16 September 2023 (running for eight weeks).
+Term 3 Programs commence on Saturday 2 August, and finish on Saturday 20 September 2025 (running for eight weeks)

 The first Saturday of the term will include a face-to-face orientation for students and their parents, which will provide a chance for parents to meet with teachers.